Iran says nuclear deal hinges on U.S. will to lift sanctions

 Asked about his expectations for talks this week with U.S. Secretary of State John Kerry, Zarif said things were advancing.
 "We have made some progress since last time and if there is the political will to accept that an agreement and sanctions cannot go together, then we can have an agreement this time."

-The objective of the negotiations is a deal that ensures Iran's nuclear program is exclusively peaceful and also ensures that all sanctions are lifted, Zarif said.
+The objective of the negotiations is a deal that ensures Iran's nuclear programme is exclusively peaceful and also ensures that all sanctions are lifted, Zarif said.

 Asked if what the West sees as the possible military dimensions of Iran's nuclear activity had been discussed, Zarif said: "We talked about all the issues we were supposed to talk about."
 Iran denies seeking nuclear energy for bomb purposes.